allgreed/applover-t1/decision_log.md

 - Using synthetic keys, because https://blog.ploeh.dk/2024/06/03/youll-regret-using-natural-keys/
 - The case of not borrowing already borrowed book is not authorisation but rather data integrity, therefore I'm implementing it ("Na potrzeby zadania, pomijamy uwierzytelnianie i autoryzację użytkowników.")
 - Quality attributes are not of major import *right now* as we don't even know if we're building the right product - the software needs to be evaluatable
+- I consider postgres password to be acceptable to store in an environment variable at this point